MicrosoftDocs/power-automate-docs/articles/desktop-flows/run-desktop-flow.md

 ---
-title: Run UI flows from other flows | Microsoft Docs
+title: Run desktop flows from other flows | Microsoft Docs
-description: Run UI flows from other flows in attended or unattended mode.
+description: Run desktop flows from other flows in attended or unattended mode.
 services: ''
 suite: flow
 documentationcenter: na